Cray-HPE/sat/docs/man/sat.8.rst

 **ncn_shutdown_timeout**
-        Timeout, in seconds, to wait until management NCNs have completed a graceful shutdown and have reached the powered off state according to IMPI.
+        Timeout, in seconds, to wait until management NCNs have completed a graceful shutdown and have reached the powered off state according to IPMI.
 Defaults to 300.

 FORMAT
 ------